Holiday ornaments on a tree in the Christmas Around the World exhibit.

 This tree features dolls representing the typical outfits of each region of Colombia.
 The holiday season begins with Immaculate Conception Day on December 8 and ends with Three Kings Day on January 6.
 On December 14, families begin to construct lavish nativity scenes, but baby Jesus is not placed in the manger until Christmas Eve.
 Following midnight mass, families gather to enjoy a Christmas Eve feast.
 Gifts—sweets or small toys left under children’s beds—are given by baby Jesus, although Santa has become popular in recent years.

-Tree decorated by the Colombia America Cultural Center.
+Tree decorated by the Colombian America Cultural Center.